 About College Now

 College Now is CUNY’s largest collaborative program with the New York City secondary public school system.
-The program offers dual enrollment and college-readiness programs in more than 350 NYC high schools and enrolls close to 20,000 students annually.
+The program offers dual enrollment and college-readiness programs in more than 400 NYC high schools and enrolls over 20,000 students annually.
 In all, there are seventeen campus-based College Now programs which are overseen by a central office.
 Although the program varies from school to school and campus to campus, they are similar in terms of overall structure, implementation and goals.

 The goal of College Now, much like many dual enrollment programs, is to help students meet high school graduation requirements and prepare for success in college, both academically and socially.
 In addition, program administrators have designed program activities with the goal of enhancing performance on Regents and CUNY placement exams so that students will be able to enroll in college without the need for remediation.

 Visit the Collaborative Programs online Data Book to read quantitative and qualitative studies on how College Now supports student persistence in college, as well as recent research on the ways dual-enrollment programs are improving rates of student success in postsecondary education.

 A common misperception is that College Now (CN) acts as a recruitment school for CUNY and, specifically, a recruitment program for a particular CUNY college.
 While a slight majority of College Now participants who graduate from high school do enroll in CUNY, the overwhelming proportion of those participants enroll at a different campus from where they participated in College Now — 82.2% in fall 2009.
 In fact, out of 7,013 entering CN alumni entering CUNY that same year, 4,770 participated in a community college-based CN program and 2,243 in a senior college CN program.
 68% (3,224) of those students whose CN experience was in a community college program matriculated in a senior college, and 32% (1,546) enrolled in a community college.